cosmos/interchain-security/docs/docs/adrs/adr-020-cutomizable_slashing_and_jailing.md

 Although consumer chains can set any values to these parameters (within the allowed bounds), we recommend the following settings, depending on the type of consumer chain.

-- **Proof-of-Stake (PoS) Consumer Chains.** These are chains that have the full economical security of the provider validators that opted in.
+* **Proof-of-Stake (PoS) Consumer Chains.** These are chains that have the full economical security of the provider validators that opted in.
 This means that all slashing and jailing parameters are the same as on the provider.

   ```go
   double_sign.slash_fraction: 0.05
   double_sign.jail_duration: time.Unix(253402300799, 0)
   downtime.slash_fraction: 0.0001
   downtime.jail_duration: 600s
   ```

-- **Proof-of-Reputation (PoR) Consumer Chains.**
+* **Proof-of-Reputation (PoR) Consumer Chains.**

   ```go
   double_sign.slash_fraction: 0 // no slashing
   double_sign.jail_duration: time.Unix(253402300799, 0)
   downtime.slash_fraction: 0 // no slashing
   downtime.jail_duration: 600s
   ```

   This means that when validators that opt in misbehave on PoR consumer chains, their stake on the provider is not being slashed, instead they are just jailed on the provider.
   As a result, delegators incur (almost) no risk if their validators opt in on multiple PoR consumer chains.
   If their validators are jailed, then the delegators can redelegate to other validators.
-  Note though that delegators cannot redelegate multiple times, which means that if the new validators get also tombstoned, the delegators need to wait for the unbonding period to elapse.
+  Note though that delegators cannot redelegate multiple times, which means that if the new validators also get permanently jailed, the delegators need to wait for the unbonding period to elapse.
-- **Testnet Consumer Chains.**
+* **Testnet Consumer Chains.**

    ```go
   double_sign.slash_fraction: 0 // no slashing
   double_sign.jail_duration: 0 // no jailing
   downtime.slash_fraction: 0 // no slashing
   downtime.jail_duration: 0 // no jailing
   ```

   This means that validators are not punished for infractions on consumer chains.
-  This setting is ideal for testing consumer chains before going in production as neither validators nor their delegators incur any risk from the validators opting in on this consumer chains.
+  This setting is ideal for testing consumer chains before going in production, as neither validators nor their delegators incur any risk from the validators opting in on these consumer chains.

 This means that both PoR and testnet consumer chains need only to cover the operational costs of the validators that opt in.
 For example, if we take `$600` as the cost of running a validator node, a budget of `$3000` will be sufficient to cover the cost of four validators running such a consumer chain and have `$150` profit per validator as incentive.